This page was printed on:

 Acronyms and terms

-Atrophy - is the reduction in size of cell, organ or tissue after attaining its normal mature growth.
+Atrophy - The reduction in size of cell, organ or tissue after reaching its normal mature growth.